 One great way to save money on your electricity bills is to install some solar panels on your house.
 Whilst this means a fairly large initial expenditure, a good system of solar panels can actually produce up to 75% of the electricity required to power your whole house.
 This means that once you’ve installed these solar panels, you’ll be receiving most of your home’s electricity absolutely free!

 Typically a system of solar panels can be expected to save an average household around £645 per year.
 If, however, you install a system that actually produces more energy than your house needs, there are many available electricity tariffs that allow you to sell this energy back to the main power grid.
 This means that you could be turning this excess electricity into profit.
 These types of electricity tariffs are known as Feed-In tariffs, it’s a good idea to run an energy comparison of the feed-in plans that are available to you.

 Step 6 – Switch to a cheaper energy supplier

 Of all the ways to save money on your gas and electricity bills, finding a cheaper energy supplier is probably the easiest and cheapest thing to do.
 By paying less for your gas and electricity you’ll free up more of your budget to spend on other energy saving methods.

 Switching energy supplier is simple and doesn’t have to take more than 15 minutes.
-All you need to do is run an electricity price comparison by using our free and impartial comparison service.
+All you need to do is compare prices by using our free and impartial energy comparison service.
 To do this you simply need to input your postcode and your energy usage into our comparison tool.
-In just a few seconds we’ll show you a list of all the cheaper energy deals that are available to you.
+In just a few seconds we’ll show you a list of all the best energy deals that are available to you.

 In addition to showing you how much money each plan will save you, we’ll also show you other important details about these plans.
 Each companies customer satisfaction ratings will be displayed, along with information about how much green energy each company uses.